Best Places in the World for Drift Diving

-There’s nothing like a dive with ripping current, coral whizzing by, a frenzy of fish and little critters all doing their best to fight and hide from the current.
+There’s nothing like a dive with a ripping current, coral whizzing by, and a frenzy of fish and little critters doing their best to hide from or fight the current.
 But despite the fast movement of water, stillness is key for drift dives.
-One way or another, the more you fight the current, the faster it pushes you along (I’m sure there’s a life lesson in there somewhere).
-However, once you relax and find your proper place and postion in the water, drift dives are the most relaxing, and even at times lazy, dives you’ll do, all the while honing your skills as a scuba diver.
+One way or another, the more you fight the current, the faster it pushes you along (I’m sure there’s a life lesson there).
+However, once you relax and find your proper place and position in the water, drift dives are the most relaxing, and even at times laziest dives you’ll do, all the while honing your skills as a scuba diver.

 Too many people shy away from sites infamous for current.
-However, some of the most beautiful diving locations in the world are home to currents that constantly replenish the reef with an abundance of nutrients.
-Many forms of marine life can be sustained in these subsequent biodiversity hotspots, making the sometimes extra work totally worthwhile.
-You’ll find a vast array of animals in these places, from sponges and sea fans to manta rays and sharks as well as tons of color in reefs with currents.
+However, some of the most beautiful diving locations in the world are home to currents that constantly replenish the reef with abundant nutrients.
+Many forms of marine life can be sustained in these subsequent biodiversity hotspots, making the sometimes extra work worthwhile.
+You’ll find many animals in these places, from sponges and sea fans to manta rays and sharks, as well as tons of color in reefs with currents.

 Egypt is known for its vibrant and colorful dive locales.
-With the current allowing you to enjoy all these spots have to offer, be sure to checkout Ras Mohammed as well as Shark and Yolanda Reef.
-While the currents tend to be far calmer than many of the aforementioned spots, it can still get pretty strong and drift diving is usually the way to go.
-There is no shortage of life or color - you can see many brilliant creatures from whales sharks, Napoleon wrasses, lionfish, hammerheads, and many more.
-Check out Emperor Asmaa and their 'Safaga, Brothers & Elphinstone' itinerary
+With the current allowing you to enjoy all these spots, check out Ras Mohammed and Shark & Yolanda Reef.
+While the currents tend to be far calmer than many of the spots mentioned above, they can still get pretty strong, and drift diving is usually the way to go.
+There is no shortage of life or color - you can see many brilliant creatures, from whales, sharks, Napoleon wrasses, lionfish, hammerheads, and many more.

-With the biggest marine park in the world, the marine ecosystems of the Galapagos Islands are extremely well protected by the locals.
-The islands are regarded as one of the top diving destinations in the world, for its unique and endemic species as well as the megafauna it often hosts.
-The current that hits the Galapagos stops many divers from exploring the beauty that the Galapagos has to offer including schools of hammerheads and mola mola in the pelagic zones and sea lions, marine iguanas, and penguins in the shallower areas.
+With the world's biggest marine park, the Galapagos Islands' marine ecosystems are extremely well protected by the locals.
+The islands are regarded as one of the top diving destinations in the world for their unique and endemic species and the megafauna it often hosts.
+The current that hits the Galapagos stops many divers from exploring the beauty that the Galapagos has to offer, including schools of hammerheads and mola-mola in the pelagic zones and sea lions, marine iguanas, and penguins in the shallower areas.

-The waters of Micronesia are renowned for its life and is also cursed with a current.
-The dive spots of Palau, like Ulong Channel and Blue Corner, will wow you and have you flying through the water filled with sites of colorful soft corals, turtles, sharks, manta rays, and tons of other fishes.
+The waters of Micronesia are renowned for their life and are also cursed with a current.
+The dive spots of Palau, like Ulong Channel and Blue Corner, will wow you and have you flying through the water-filled with sites of colorful soft corals, turtles, sharks, manta rays, and tons of other fishes.

 The Maldives offer plenty of drift dives to those lucky enough to visit.
-Filled to the brim with life, many species of sharks are commonly seen as well as sea turtles, hoards of fishes, and the occasional manta rays and whales sharks.
+Filled to the brim with life, many species of sharks are commonly seen, such as sea turtles, hoards of fish, and the occasional manta rays and whale sharks.
 Add Lhaviyani Atoll, Noonoo Atoll, and South Ari Atoll to the top of your dive list here!
-Check out Leo Liveaboard's 'Best of the Maldives' itinerary for some fantastic diving

 One of the most biodiverse marine spots in the world, Komodo in Indonesia makes for the diving of a lifetime.
 Don’t let the currents scare you.
-Whether you’re a fan of megafauna like sharks, dolphins, and whales or smaller critters like the wide variety of fish and invertebrates you can find here you’ll be sure to love every second cruising underwater.
+Whether you’re a fan of megafaunas like sharks, dolphins, and whales or smaller critters like the wide variety of fish and invertebrates you can find here, you’ll surely love every second of cruising underwater.
 Be sure to explore the depths of Batu Sabun, Siaba Kecil, and Sabolon.